Appeals (Situation where the auditee and the certification body cannot agree on a decision affecting the certification).

 - Received by Head Office within 10 working days of a decision being given to the client by an auditor and/or management

-- The Technical and Compliance Director/Head of Customer Service shall advise the client in writing, stating the actions to be taken and also draw their attention to the Rules of Registration (a copy to be supplied if the client has not retained their copy of their application form).
+- The Compliance Director shall advise the agent/client in writing, stating the actions to be taken and also draw their attention to the Rules of Registration (a copy to be supplied if the client has not retained their copy of their application form).

 - A copy of the letter will be held in the client file and a copy in the appeals file.

 - The panel must not have any involvement with the appellant and any interest must be declared.
 Any member with an interest must not be allowed to sit on the panel.

-- The date and time of the meeting will be notified to the Head of Customer Service who will inform the appellant in writing that the appeal is to be discussed.
+- The date and time of the meeting will be notified to the agent who will inform the appellant in writing that the appeal is to be discussed.

 - The appeals panel shall review all evidence submitted.

 - Minutes of the meeting shall be made with a copy held in the client file and in the appeals file.

 - The decision of the appeals panel shall be final and shall be recorded in writing, with copies to the appellant, the Scheme Manager and the Executive Director.

 - Submission, investigation and decision on appeals shall not result in any discriminatory actions against the appellant